turboline-ai/turbostream/go-tui/README.md

 ## Key bindings
 - `Enter` on login form to authenticate.
-- `d` Dashboard, `m` Marketplace, `q` quit.
+- `d` Dashboard, `q` quit.
-- `↑/↓` select feed in marketplace; `Enter` to open feed detail.
-- `s` subscribe/unsubscribe to the selected feed.
+- `↑/↓` navigate feeds.
 - `c` reconnect websocket if needed.
 - `Tab` cycles inputs on the login form.

 The top bar shows websocket status and token usage when available.

-Feed detail view streams live `feed-data` events from the Go backend socket.
+## License

+This project is licensed under the **Mozilla Public License 2.0 (MPL-2.0)**.
+See the [LICENSE](../LICENSE) file in the repository root for details.

+## Contributing

+We welcome contributions from the community!
+Before contributing, please:

+1. **Fork the repository** and create a feature branch from `main`.
+2. **Follow Go conventions** – run `go fmt` and `go vet` before committing.
+3. **Write clear commit messages** describing what changed and why.
+4. **Test your changes** – ensure the TUI builds and runs correctly with the backend.
+5. **Open a pull request** with a clear description of your changes.

+### Code Style
+- Use `gofmt` for formatting.
+- Keep functions focused and well-documented.
+- Follow existing patterns in the codebase for consistency.

+### Reporting Issues
+- Use GitHub Issues to report bugs or request features.
+- Include steps to reproduce, expected behavior, and actual behavior.
+- Provide Go version and OS information when reporting bugs.